On efficiently solvable cases of Quantum k-SAT: Quantum SAT with bounded occurrence of variables

 We now show that the loop invariant holds throughout the execution of the algorithm.
 First, since after Step $1$, $\Pi$ contained no $1$-local contraints, and since in Step $2$ we only reduce $k'$-local clauses to $k''$-local ones for $k''\geq 2$, it follows that the invariant holds the first time Step $3$ is run.

 We next show that if the invariant holds just before Step $3$ is run, then it also holds after Step $3$ is run.
 We divide the analysis into cases depending on which line of Step 3 is run. \begin{itemize} \item (Step 3(a)(i)) Since each qubit appears in at most $2$ clauses by assumption, it holds that $c$ and $c'$ must be disjoint from all other clauses in $\Pi$.
-Thus, the removal of $c$ and $c'$ does not create any $1$-local constraints.
+Informally, the joint satisfiability of $c$ and $c'$ is hence independent of the satisfiability of the rest of the instance.
+In the language of our loop invariant, the removal of $c$ and $c'$ does not create any $1$-local constraints.
 Moreover, if subsequently $\Pi$ is non-empty, then it is not the case that all remaining clauses are $k'$-local for $3\leq k'\leq k$.
 This is because otherwise the set of clauses disjoint from $c$ and $c'$ must contain a variable involved only in clauses of size at least $k'\geq 3$, contradicting Step 2.
 Thus, the loop invariant holds.
 (Aside: If $c$ and $c'$ act on vertices $u$ and $v$, a satisfying assignment to $c$ and $c'$ can be computed by thinking of $(u,v)$ and $(v,u)$ as a cycle, and subsequently solving the cycle using the cycle matrix technique.) \item (Step 3(a)(ii)) Once $c$ and the variables it acts on are removed, we have a $(k'-2)$-local constraint on $c'$.
 Thus, if $k'-2=1$, this induces a CR on the incident path of $2$-local constraints on $c'$ (this path may have length $0$).
 Note that this path can never loop back to $c'$, nor can it contain a cycle, as otherwise a variable would appear in more than $2$ clauses.
 Thus, either the path consists solely of $2$-local constraints, which are all satisfied via the CR (recall we assume that any broken CR's are continued automatically by assignment $\ket{0}$ to the next vertex in the path to induce a new CR), or eventually we hit a $k''$-local constraint for $k''\geq 3$, which we now collapse to a $(k''-2)$-local constraint; call the latter $\phi$.
 Thus, since the CR removes any possible $1$-local constraint on $c'$ and creates no further $1$-local constraints, no $1$-local constraints exist after Step 3.

 Also, on the existence of a $2$-local clause after Step $3$ (assuming clauses remain): If the path above consisted solely of $2$-local constraints, then the CR removed a connected component of the interaction graph, in which case the remaining connected components must contain a $2$-local clause (otherwise, we again contradict Step 2).
 If the path encountered a $k''$-local clause for $k''=3$, on the other hand, the CR itself created a $2$-local clause.
 Similarly, if $k''\geq 4$, then $\phi$ is at least $3$-local, and we claim that at least one of the vertices of $\phi$ must be incident on a $2$-local edge.
 Indeed, otherwise we again contradict Step 2.
 Thus, the loop invariant holds.